ARgorithm/toolkit/docs/docs/tutorials/bubblesort.md

 ## Setting up the config file

 Now that your argorithm is ready, it's time to configure the `bubblesort.config.json`.
-We can use the configure command or create the file and set it up in code editor.
-Below we have demonstrated how to create the `bubblesort.config.json` using the `configure` command and how the file should look like.
+We can use the configure command or create the file and set it up in the code editor.
+As you can see below, we have demonstrated how to create the `bubblesort.config.json` using the `configure` command and how the file should look like.
 You can directly check out the final `bubblesort.config.json` below.

 <div class="termy">